BASIC TUNNEL INFORMATION

 - Steel and concrete tunnel tubes fabricated on a large pontoon stationed at Spit Reserve West, with tubes constructed on small stilts on the bed of Middle Harbour.
 Construction performed with the use of coffer dams and barges in the harbour.

-- Government estimates of just 15% reduction in traffic on the Spit Rd/Military Rd corridor
+- Government estimates of just 10% reduction in traffic on Military Rd in long-term projections in 2037.